Graded Poisson and Graded Dirac structures: Graded Poisson structures

 where, usually, is the Hamiltonian function associated to a regular Lagrangian.
 This bracket is defined for a very specific family of forms, those $\alpha \in \Omega^{n-1}(Z^\ast)$\footnote{where we are denoting $Z^\ast = \bigwedge^n_2 Y / \bigwedge^n_1 Y.$} with where $A^i, B^i$ only depend on $(x^\mu, y^i)$.
 Then, their bracket is a semi-basic $n$-form over $X$ which takes the following local expression

-This bracket measures the evolution of the obvservable $\alpha$ on a solution of the system determined by $h$.
+This bracket measures the evolution of the observable $\alpha$ on a solution of the system determined by $h$.
 We can define it intrinsically using the geometry of the Poisson bracket on $\bigwedge^n_2 Y$ and, furthermore, we can extend the domain of definition.
-The property that this bracket satisfies follows from the properties of $\sharp_{n}$, as we will shorlty see.\\
+The property that this bracket satisfies follows from the properties of $\sharp_{n}$, as we will shortly see.\\

 First, we notice that the Hamiltonian section is completely determined by the following $n$-form:

 \begin{Def} Given a Hamiltonian section $h$, define the form as $\widetilde h(\alpha) := \alpha - h(\alpha + \bigwedge^n_1 Y).$ \end{Def}